SAP-samples/fsm-extension-sample/README.md

-# SAP Field Service Management - Sample Extensions
+# SAP Field Service and Asset Management - Sample Extensions

 [![REUSE status](https://api.reuse.software/badge/github.com/SAP-samples/fsm-extension-sample)](https://api.reuse.software/info/github.com/SAP-samples/fsm-extension-sample)

-This repository contains samples that demonstrate the API usage patterns for SAP Field Service Management extensions.
+This repository contains samples that demonstrate the API usage patterns for SAP Field Service and Asset Management extensions.
 These code samples are created to help developers start building extensions and are designed to run on any platform.

-You can find more information about the SAP Field Service Management API and the extensions concept in the [SAP Field Service Management Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).
+You can find more information about the SAP Field Service and Asset Management API and the extensions concept in the [SAP Field Service and Asset Management Help Portal](https://help.sap.com/viewer/product/SAP_FIELD_SERVICE_MANAGEMENT/Cloud/en-US).

 ## Disclaimer